d1str0/ecsworkshop/content/monitoring/container_insights/loadtestingmetrics.md

 chapter: false
 weight: 36
 ---
-Navigate to the Container Insights home page and select the time range to **15 min** as shown below
+Navigate to the Container Insights home page and select the time range to **15 min** as shown below.

 ![Cluster Dashboard](/images/ContainerInsights17.png)